T-Tamz/Portfolio-Optimization-and-Risk-Analysis-using-R/README.md

 - The efficient frontier helped identify the most efficient portfolios in terms of risk-return tradeoff.

-- The portfolio with the highest Sharpe ratio outperformed the equal-weight portfolio in Monte Carlo simulations, demonstrating the value of optimization.
+- The portfolio with the highest Sharpe Ratio outperformed the equal-weight portfolio in Monte Carlo simulations, demonstrating the value of optimization.

 - Risk metrics (VaR & CVaR) confirmed that the optimized portfolio is more resilient to extreme market downturns, making it a better investment choice for risk-averse investors.